 If Leontyne Price defined the essence of a prima donna, Grace Bumbry, a singer who combined talent with dramatic flair, further shaped its meaning.
-Her artistic self assurance may be traced to her childhood in St Louis she lead the protected life of a fragile gifted child.
-Aware of Grace’s talent and its implications, her parents taught their daughter early that special talent deserved special care.
+Her artistic self assurance may be traced to her childhood in St Louis, where she lead the protected life of a fragile gifted child.
+Aware of Grace’s talent and its implications, her parents taught their daughter early on that special talent deserved special care.
 Bumbry describes her childhood as falling somewhere between poor and middle class.
 At seventeen Bumbry sang for her idol Marian Anderson and was awe-struck.
-Anderson was impressed and said ‘She has a magnificent voice of great beauty’ Anderson’s manager Sol Hurok kept an eye on Bumbry’s career from then on and years later worked with her.
+Anderson was impressed and said ‘She has a magnificent voice of great beauty’.
+Anderson’s manager Sol Hurok kept an eye on Bumbry’s career from then on and years later they worked together.

 In Germany there was much controversy as Bumbry was due to perform in Wagner’s Tannhauser in Bayreuth.
 There had never been a black performer at Bayreuth.
 But Wieland Wagner said ‘my grandfather did not write for skin colours he wrote for vocal colours.’
 After the performance in July 1961 Bumbry commanded forty two curtain calls during a thirty minute ovation.

-Born in the pre-civil rights South of 1931 Verrett was uprouted from her birthplace by her father whose hatred of the South fuelled a determination to seek a better life for his family.
+Born in the pre-civil rights South of America in 1931, Verrett was uprooted from her birthplace by her father whose hatred of the South fuelled a determination to seek a better life for his family.
 Her self-perceived role of maverick was born of a rebellious spirit, an exploring analytical mind and a refusal to live her musical life according to the limitations of others.

 Thank you Shirley Verrett - Prima Donna Assoluta

 At the end of the vocal spectrum is Jessye Norman, a dramatic soprano of stentorian power who rocketed to fame and accrued an enormous international following.
-A native of Augusta Georgia, Norman is one of five children.
+A native of Augusta, Georgia, Norman is one of five children.
 Her early singing experience took place in Mount Calvary Baptist Church.
-At sixteen she entered the Marian Anderson Award contest singing to arias which although she did not win, gained her positive feedback from the judging panel.
+At sixteen she entered the Marian Anderson Award contest, singing to arias - although she did not win, she gained positive feedback from the judging panel.
 She began voice training in 1963and by 1969 settled into a lifestyle of a young diva.
-In Europe signing a three year contract with the Deutsche Oper in Berlin, having debuted as Elisabeth in Wagner’s Tannhauser though resigned when she felt they had little regard for her brand of talent.
-Years passed and Norman abandoned opera temporarily filing her calendar with recital dates and recording sessions in Europe.
-She settled in London and carved a niche in the international music community.
+In Europe she signed a three year contract with the Deutsche Opera in Berlin, having debuted as Elisabeth in Wagner’s.
+Years passed and Norman abandoned opera, temporarily filing her calendar with recital dates and recording sessions in Europe.
+She settled in London and carved a niche into the international music community.